Mikhail Vartanov: Essayist

 After a 9-year absence from directing, Vartanov was asked to save a troubled project, The Roots (1983) which he later wrote was "the best film made in Armenia that year."
 During this period he also worked as a university professor of cinema and photography, while publishing his writings.
 They appeared in several languages, including French, in Cahiers du cinéma.

-Later career
+Later career and death

 For over 20 years, Vartanov's films had been largely suppressed, unmentioned by press, or blocked from submission to foreign film festivals.
 In a letter to the imprisoned Parajanov, Vartanov wrote, quoting his favorite poet Boris Pasternak: "the time will come and the power of meanness and malice would be overcome by the spirit of kindness."
 Parajanov responded to Vartanov: "Dear Misha, I received your amazing letter...
 Never have you been more accurate in evaluating the world and expressing yourself...".

-Mikhail Vartanov's last documentary trilogy consisted of Erased Faces (1987), Minas: A Requiem (1989), and the influential film Parajanov: The Last Spring (1992) made in a war-torn, blockaded Armenia during the First Nagorno-Karabakh War.
+Mikhail Vartanov's last documentary trilogy consisted of The Color of Armenian Land (1969), Minas: A Requiem (1989), and the influential film Parajanov: The Last Spring (1992).

+Vartanov died in Hollywood on December 29, 2009.